proxmox/proxmox-backup/docs/administration-guide.rst

 When doing deduplication, there are different strategies to get optimal results in terms of performance and/or deduplication rates.
-Depending on the type of data, one can split it into fixed or variable sized chunks.
+Depending on the type of data, one can split data into fixed or variable sized chunks.

 Fixed sized chunking needs almost no CPU performance, and is used to